publiclab/leaflet-blurred-location/README.md

 ## Creating a map object

 To create a new object just call the constructor 'BlurredLocation' as shown in the following example:
+(There must a div with id="map" in your html to hold the object)

 // this "constructs" an instance of the library: var object = new BlurredLocation({